gcallah/SoftwareEngineering/md/chap7.md

 of an object should also not affect other objects (in other words, changes should only affect itself).

-To change an idea of a system design into an object-oriented design, you must (textbook pg.
-198):
+To change an idea of a system design into an object-oriented design, you must:

 - Understand and define the context and any potential external interactions with the system
 - Design the system architecture
 - Identify principal objects in the system
 - Develop design models
 - Specify interfaces

+(textbook pg.
+198)

 ### 7.1.1 System context and interactions